 How can I reduce the risk of a fall in the bathroom?

-Many of the products we’ve listed in this article can help you stay safer in the bathroom, but you may also want to consider using inexpensive nonslip mats in the tub, raised toilet seats to make it easier to get up and down, and a hand-held shower used in conjunction with a seat, so you don’t have to worry about balance issues while you bathe.
+Many of the products we’ve listed in this article can help you stay safer in the bathroom, but you may also want to consider adding grab bars and using inexpensive nonslip mats in the tub, raised toilet seats to make it easier to get up and down, and a hand-held shower used in conjunction with a seat, so you don’t have to worry about balance issues while you bathe.
 Nighttime restroom trips can be made safer and more convenient with a bedside commode.